Dutch Reformed Church: Status

-Before the demise of the Dutch Republic in 1795, the Dutch Reformed Church enjoyed the status of "public" or "privileged" church.
+Before the demise of the Dutch Republic in 1795, the Dutch Reformed Church enjoyed the status of a "public" or "privileged" church.
 Though it was never formally adopted as the state religion, the law demanded that every public official should be a communicant member.
 Consequently, the Church had close relations with the Dutch government.
-A privilege of members of the Dutch Reformed Church was that they could have their businesses open on Sundays, otherwise considered a religious day and not one for business.
+A privilege of Dutch Reformed Church members was that they could have their businesses open on Sundays, otherwise considered a religious, non-business day.

 Disestablishment

 The Dutch Reformed Church was officially disestablished in 1795 with the end of the Republic.
 Although it remained endorsed by the royal family, the Netherlands never had any public church afterwards.